netgvarun2012/VirtualTherapist/README.md

 ## Highlights:
-- This project demonstrates my past experience in working with Generative AI in realms of 'Finetuning', 'prompt engineering' and deployment.
+- This project demonstrates my past experience in working with Generative AI in realms of *'Finetuning'*, *'prompt engineering'* and *'deployment'*.
-- I have developed industry ready apps like 'Predictive Writing' (Please refer to my [Medium Blog](https://medium.com/@sharmavarun.cs/predictive-writing-using-gpt-transformer-a042d37f7fb3) on this).
+- I have developed industry ready apps like **'Predictive Writing'** (Please refer to my [Medium Blog](https://medium.com/@sharmavarun.cs/predictive-writing-using-gpt-transformer-a042d37f7fb3) on this).
 - I have also worked extensively on exploring the customization of the core generative AI transformers libraries and other capabilities - for e.g.  integrated [GeDi](https://blog.salesforceairesearch.com/gedi/) model with GPT-neo model for coherence song lyrics generation while working for NUS computing and submitted a paper in ACMMM 23 conference.
 - I have experience in using ChatGPT, Llama, Alpaca, T5 models for LLMs and other Natural language processing tasks.
 - I have exposure to working with latest advances in LLM spaces such as using DeepSpeed library, LORA (low-rank adaption),QLORA, PEFT libraries to optimize finetuning of LLMs.